 Mental Health Advisory Service

-- harming yourself deliberately which has resulted in injuries that need medical attention
+- deliberately harming yourself and causing injuries that need medical attention

 - losing a sense of reality